What Is Lead Generation? A Guide for Marketers

 1. Define your leads

 First of all, define your ideal customer profile (in B2B) or buyer persona (in B2C) and how to identify a qualified lead.
-Use demographic or firmographic data about prospects to find out their goals and specific pain points.
+Use demographic or firmographic data about your leads or prospects to find out their goals and specific pain points.
 You’ll be able to address them later in your offer.

 Tip!
-If you’re a SaaS company, learn what technographic data is and how to use this data for your business benefit.
+If you’re a SaaS company, learn what technographic data is and how to use this data for your business's benefit.

 2. Tailor your content

-Whether it is a landing page or a sales pitch, personalize your offer.
+Whether it is a landing page or a sales pitch, personalize your offer to your target audience.
 Make sure you create compelling content that speaks to buyer challenges.
 Next, check if it’s easy to grasp the benefits of it.
 You can try it out on a friend who is not familiar with your offering.